GJZwiers/deno-config-init/README.md

 The program needs the following permissions to run:

-- `read`: to load files that are used to initialize projects
+- `read`: to check if files already exists before writing
-- `run=git`: is used to allow the program to run `git` commands, of which only `git init` is actually called by `deno-init`
+- `run=git`: to run `git` commands, more specifically `git init`
-- `write`: to make files in order to initialize new projects
+- `write`: to make files as part of the project initialization

 ## Basic Usage